 and aircraft conversions, there were limited personnel and aircraft that were affected."
 After the all-clear was given, the men and women from the unit returned to base, thankful, but ready for any future storms to come.
 The 920th RQW's sister rescue unit out of Moody Air Force Base, Georgia, staged four HH-60s at Patrick Air Force Base for rescue operations in the Bahamas.
-"Although the path of Dorian's eye was unpredictable and the hurri-

-"Although the path of Dorian's eye was unpredictable and the hurricane movement was slow, everyone was ready and played a vital role," Rodriguez said.
+"Although the path of Dorian's eye was unpredictable and the hurricane movement was slow, everyone was ready and played a vital role,"

+Rodriguez said.
 Jaqueline Zavala, a 920th RQW key spouse, led a group of past and present members from the wing to collect food and supplies for those affected by the storm in the Bahamas.